Package insert / prescribing information

 How is Clobetasol Topical Solution Supplied

-Clobetasol Propionate Topical Solution USP, 0.05% is supplied in plastic squeeze bottles, 25 mL and 50 mL.
+Clobetasol Propionate Topical Solution USP, 0.05% is supplied in plastic squeeze bottles.

 clobetasol propionate solution

 - Does clobetasol cause hair loss or growth?

 - How do you apply clobetasol propionate for lichen sclerosus?

 - How effective is it for hair growth?

 - What is clobetasol propionate cream used for?